Continuum Fractons: Quantization and the Few Body Problem

 With the classical picture in hand, the present paper addresses the following general questions.
 Upon canonical quantization, what are the spectrum and eigenfunctions of the Hamiltonian?
 How does the dynamical evolution proceed, and does the quantized system exhibit the attractors and the broken ergodicity seen classically?
 Our results are organized by particle number $n$: for $n=2$ we obtain an essentially complete solution; for $n=3$ we give partial results based primarily on computation.
-Throughout, we treat distinguishable particles, noting that extending the formalism to bosons or fermions is straightforward.
+Throughout, we treat distinguishable particles, noting that extending the formalism to bosons or fermions is straightforward: the clustering properties are the same for identical, fermionic, or bosonic particles.
 The excitations we study are strict fractons: particles that are strictly non-interacting beyond a finite separation, as in standard lattice formulations.
 A new mathematical feature is that the classical Hamiltonian possesses internal points/lines in phase space; for $n=2$ these become boundary conditions that permit the use of standard theory on intervals, whereas for $n\ge 3$ they raise further mathematical questions.
 Readers coming from lattice fracton models may wish to begin with Appendix~\ref{sec:lattice_models}, where we spell out the detailed connection between our continuum formulation and lattice models.